❦ First Published on

 In Arma my friends and I (it is one of the very best cooperative multiplayer video games) have to pause and think in order to not die.

-The first time I crested a hill and saw L.A., I mean, Los Santos, in Grand Theft Auto 5’s fluid world of movement and light I paused in wonder, and discovered that GTA5 (which you can get for free this week) is actually a tranquil screensaver disguised as an action game.
+The first time I crested a hill and saw L.A., I mean, Los Santos, in Grand Theft Auto 5’s fluid world of movement and light I paused in wonder, and discovered that GTA5 is actually a tranquil screensaver disguised as an action game.

 If you leave your avatar alone for some seconds the camera begins to pan around and show the beauty of a world hundreds of people brought to life.